pdakshesh35/ShortMCP/README.md

 ```

 Make sure the environment variables `OPENAI_API_KEY` and `RUNWARE_API_KEY` are
 set to enable image and audio generation.
+Video stitching requires `ffmpeg` to
+be installed along with the Python packages `moviepy`, `Pillow` and `numpy`.

 The server exposes tools that can be called from a compatible MCP client such as Claude Desktop.